d2si/sovereign-keys/README.md

 Some of those informations are not secrets and will be added to your CodeCommit repository:

-10. Copy the `customerCA.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/customerCA.crt`
+12. Copy the `customerCA.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/customerCA.crt`
-11. Copy the `ssl-client.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/ssl-client.crt`
+13. Copy the `ssl-client.crt` in the CodeCommit repository: `sovereign-instances/cloudhsm-conf/ssl-client.crt`
-12. Modify the configuration file `main-configuration.json` at the root of the repository, add the `Cluster Security Group ID` as an AdditionalSecurityGroup, ensure the HsmType is *cloudhsm*, modify SKVPCNeedNat to *true* and modify ToggleMainResourceCreation to *true*.
+14. Modify the configuration file `main-configuration.json` at the root of the repository, add the `Cluster Security Group ID` as an AdditionalSecurityGroup, ensure the HsmType is *cloudhsm*, modify ToggleMainResourceCreation to *true*.
 The file should look like this:
     ```json
     {
         "Parameters": {